Grace AND Works?

 lack of spiritual growth and development.

-Grace, faith, works, and a host of other verbs are all indicated throughout
+Grace, in all its forms, along with faith, works, and a host of other verbs are all indicated throughout

 God's word as being absolutely necessary for becoming eternal beings in God's